pfheatwole/thesis/source/validation.rst

 steady-state, longitudinal dynamics, this model clearly struggles with this test.
 It is unclear what is causing the discrepancy, but it is an important counterpoint that highlights the many dimensions of model accuracy.
-It is also useful for directing future work.
+It is also suggests a direction for future work on :ref:`Weight shift modeling`.